-The Editors aim to decide on each paper within 4-6 weeks of receipt of the second review.
-Three decisions are available: accept; resubmit; and reject.
-Authors are sent the editorial decision together with copies of the two reviewers' comments (anonymised).
+The Editors aim to reach a decision on each peer reviewed paper within 4-6 weeks of receipt of the reviews.
+Three decisions are possible: accept; resubmit; and reject.
+Authors are sent the editorial decision together with copies of the peer reviewers' comments (anonymised).
 The Editors usually send individualised feedback letters to authors, if the authors are being invited to resubmit the paper.
-Reviewers are sent the other reviewer's anonymised comments for information.
+Reviewers will receive a copy of the other reviewer's anonymised comments for information.

 The covering letter is important.
 To help the Editors in their preliminary evaluation, please indicate why you think the paper suitable for publication.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.

 The list of authors should include all those who can legitimately claim authorship.
 This is all those who:

 - Made a substantial contribution to the concept or design of the work; or acquisition, analysis or interpretation of data,

 - Drafted the article or revised it critically for important intellectual content,

 - Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.